Fall in love with this juicy, flaky barbecue salmon with grilled vegetables. Each bite is filled with flavor thanks to easy cedar plank grilling.

-- 1 cedar plank*
+- cedar plank

-- 1 ½ lbs fresh salmon filet
+- 1 ½ pounds fresh salmon

-- 2 tablespoons barbecue rub (recipe follows)
+- 2 tablespoons barbecue rub recipe above

-- 1 zucchini, sliced
+- 1 zucchini sliced

-- 1 yellow squash, sliced
+- 1 yellow squash sliced

 - 2 cups sliced mushrooms

-- Extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

 - Soak the cedar plank in water for at least an hour.
 Preheat your grill and wait for the flames to go down.